The Pacific Express: Band members

+Discrimination

 On several occasions the group fell foul of Apartheid laws and discrimination by the state broadcaster, SABC.
 On one occasion they were asked to leave the stage of an international tour by Australian act John Paul Young, because the law forbade racially mixed performers on the same stage.
 The promoters, band management (Paddy Lee-Thorp) and members refused to bow to the warnings from the police, who in the end backed down despite the law, partly because the incident made the Australian newspapers.

 Somewhat ironically they scored their biggest success with a soul ballad penned by Chris Schilder and sung by the group's lead vocalist, Zayn Adams, called "Give a Little Love", which gave them a country wide fan base outside their real love and mission as jazz-rockers.
 The video clip of their hit song was removed from the TV airways after the SABC realised that the group were "local" of mixed race, which was against rules for so called local artists in public performance at the time.

+Split

-After several years success at the Sherwood the group split, with Schilder and Ariefdien forming a new band and taking over the Sherwood gig.
+After several years of success at the Sherwood, the group split with Schilder and Ariefdien forming a new band and taking over the Sherwood gig.
 The remaining members continued the band, now with Butler and Cedras, and were resident at the Goldfinger Lounge in Athlone Cape Town.
 It was this new line-up that recorded their third LP.

 Their second LP was pirated extensively in Ghana and Nigeria where it was also legally available though not properly commercially distributed in many of the official stores in the region.
 The name of the group was well known in the region based on the piracy.
 The album, On Time was released in France and later in Japan in the 1970s.
 Many years later in circa 2000 two CDs under the title, Pacific Express Anthology Part 1 and Part 2 were issued from tapes re-stored from Mono and Stereo backup 1/4 inch copy masters of the group's recordings.
 Some tracks were sadly not able to be restored so the CDs are not a complete anthology.

 In 2017, their debut release, Black Fire, was re-issued as a limited edition collectors vinyl LP.
 The group's management also announced the plans to re-issue the second album on vinyl in the same year.